moonglum/dotfiles/README.md

 I'm doing all my programming and most of my writing in vim.
 My vim is very close to the default configuration, but I'm using [`tpope/vim-sensible`](https://github.com/tpope/vim-sensible) to set a few **reasonable defaults**.
 I haven't configured spaces, tabs and similar things---instead I use [`editorconfig`](https://github.com/editorconfig/editorconfig-vim) to follow the convention of the projects.
 Additional **language support** is loaded on demand via [`sheerun/vim-polyglot`](https://github.com/sheerun/vim-polyglot).

-To jump to files, I use a **fuzzy file finder** ([`junegunn/fzf`](https://github.com/junegunn/fzf)) that I've bound to Ctrl+P. I use `fdfind --type file` as the source for its suggestions which pays attention to `.gitignore`.
+To jump to files, I use a **fuzzy file finder** ([`junegunn/fzf`](https://github.com/junegunn/fzf)) that I've bound to Ctrl+P. I use `fdfind -H --type file` as the source for its suggestions which pays attention to `.gitignore`.
 I can't remember the last time I opened a file without it.

 I use Tim Pope plugins for **commenting** ([`tpope/vim-commentary`](https://github.com/tpope/vim-commentary)) as well as **quoting/parenthesizing** ([`tpope/vim-surround`](https://github.com/tpope/vim-surround)) and make both **repeatable** ([`tpope/vim-repeat`](https://github.com/tpope/vim-repeat)).